Red Dirt Music Was Born Here

 Before it was a music genre, red dirt was just soil—iron-rich, deep red, and unmistakably Oklahoman.

-Late in the 1970s, a new sound was taking shape in Stillwater, Oklahoma.
-A sound built on songwriting and musicianship, not image.
-Rowdy, real, and grounded in the dirt it would soon be named after.
+Late in the 1970s, a new sound started shape in Stillwater, Oklahoma.
+A sound built on songwriting and musicianship.
+Rowdy and created on the dirt it would soon be named after.

 Stillwater sits in the heart of red dirt country.
 Surrounded by farmland and powered by the energy of a college town, it was the right place for something different to take hold.